Innocenti Logo

 Innocenti: Brand overview

-Innocenti, born in 1933 in Milan, Italy, thanks to an idea by Ferdinando Innocenti, began its journey in the field of mechanical engineering and engineering.
-Its entry into the transportation market came after World War II when the company began manufacturing Lambretta scooters.
+Innocenti, born in 1933 in Milan, Italy, began its journey in mechanical engineering.
+Thanks to Ferdinando Innocenti’s idea, it entered the transportation market after World War II when the company began manufacturing Lambretta scooters.
 This step came just in time: it was made against the backdrop of the post-war boom in demand for personal transportation in Europe.

 However, financial problems loomed on the horizon, which led to the company being acquired by De Tomaso in 1976.
 Although De Tomaso continued to produce Italian versions of British Leyland cars, the endeavor was only a modest success.
-In 1990, the Fiat Group took ownership of Innocenti, which sparked a brief revival of the company by producing a number of updated but ultimately obsolete models.
-However, Fiat was unable to rejuvenate either its brand or its outdated production facilities.
+In 1990, the Fiat Group took ownership of Innocenti, which sparked a brief revival of the company by producing several updated but ultimately obsolete models.
+However, Fiat could not rejuvenate its brand or outdated production facilities.
 By 1993, car production was halted, and another three years later, the brand was officially discontinued.

 Today, Innocenti’s legacy lives on mostly as a historical footnote.
-It is most remembered for playing a unique role in combining British engineering with Italian styling during its heyday.
+It is most remembered for uniquely combining British engineering with Italian styling during its heyday.

 Meaning and History